Tire Size Explained: What the Numbers Mean

 In this example, the aspect ratio is 65, meaning the sidewall is 65 percent as high as the tire is wide.
 To get the sidewall height, take the tire width of 215 mm and convert it to inches (8.46).
 Then multiply this by 65% (.65).
 This gives you an answer of 5.5, the sidewall height in inches.

-D: CONSTRUCTION TYPE This single letter tells you about the internal construction of the tire.
+This single letter tells you about the internal construction of the tire.
+These include radial and bias.

 Radial construction tire diagram